 Money purchase plans have required contributions.
 Employers are required to make a contribution, on behalf of the plan participants, to the plan each year.
 Employees may also contribute to these plans.
 With a money purchase plan, the plan states the contribution percentage that is required.
 For example, let’s say that your money purchase plan has a contribution of 5% of each eligible employee’s pay.
 You, as the employer, need to make a contribution of 5% of each eligible employee’s pay to their separate account.
 A participant’s benefit is based on the amount of contributions to their account and the gains or losses associated with the account at the time of retirement.
 It is possible to grow larger account balances than under some other arrangements.
 However, administrative costs may be higher than under more basic arrangements.
 You are required to test that benefits do not discriminate in favor of the highly compensated employees.
 An excise tax applies if the minimum contribution requirement is not satisfied.
 Contributions are limited to the lesser of 25% of compensation or $51,000 in 2013.
 Annual filing of Form 5500 is required.
 Participant Loans are permitted.

 Employee Stock Ownership Plans (ESOPs)

 An employee stock ownership plan (ESOP) is an IRC section 401(a) qualified defined contribution plan that is a stock bonus plan or a stock bonus/ money purchase plan.
 An ESOP must be designed to invest primarily in qualifying employer securities as defined by IRC section 4975(e)(8) and meet certain requirements of the Code and regulations.
 The IRS and Department of Labor share jurisdiction over some ESOP features.

-Note: The information contained in this material represents a general overview of tax regulations and should not be relied upon without an independent, professional analysis of how any of these provisions apply to a specific situation.
+Note: The information contained in this material represents a general overview of finance and should not be relied upon without an independent, professional analysis of how any of these provisions apply to a specific situation.